myna/myna-js/README.md

 # Documentation

-See the [wiki](https://github.com/myna/myna-js/wiki).
-Very much in progress.
+See the [wiki](https://github.com/myna/myna-js/wiki) for comprehensive documentation, and the [site](http://myna.github.com/myna-js/) for demonstrations.

 # Demo